 - The Vienna Chamber of Commerce for keeping me financially viable through 2020 given the 70% drop in business turnover.
 As I am often reminded, it is not their money, but the rapidly instigated scheme to distribute bread, schnapps and, most crucially, financial assistance in the form of “hardship funds”, enabled me to keep my Kopf above water with a bit left over for some goodies.

 - The banks and paths adjacent to the Liesing stream in the 23rd and 10th districts of Vienna.
-I wrote much about this unassuming trickle of water long before anyone had heard of bat soup, but in 2020 its social purpose as a place of exercise and escape in 2020 reached new heights of attachment and comfort.
+I wrote much about this unassuming trickle of water long before anyone had heard of bat soup, but in 2020 its social purpose as a place of exercise and escape reached new heights of attachment and comfort.

 - Gugumuck – I am no expert but my pick for the coolest open-air bar in Vienna in 2020.
 Found on the Gugumuck farm (of snail fame) on the southern rim in the 10th quadrant, it has everything you need for a relaxing couple of hours away from the menace that is Vienna in summer.
 Best bet for those not driving, bus 16A from Alaudagasse (10 mins).